20 RADOS Block Device #

 Mirror-snapshots can also be automatically created on a periodic basis if mirror-snapshot schedules are defined.
 The mirror-snapshot can be scheduled globally, per-pool, or per-image levels.
 Multiple mirror-snapshot schedules can be defined at any level, but only the most-specific snapshot schedules that match an individual mirrored image will run.

-To create a mirror-snapshot schedule with rbd
+To create a mirror-snapshot schedule with rbd, specify

-the mirror snapshot schedule add
+the mirror snapshot schedule add command along with an

 optional pool or image name, interval, and optional start time.